joakimnordling/country-productizer/README.md

-# Example Productizer
+# Productizer for Basic Country Data

-Implementation of a basic Productizer for the OpenWeatherMap API using Python and FastAPI.
+Implementation of a basic Productizer using Python and FastAPI.
 Serves as an example of how to implement a working Productizer.

 ## Running